Facts About Student Loans

 Sep 14, 2007

-The $85 billion-per-year student loan industry is widely considered to be a necessary evil for students looking to finance their increasingly expensive college education.
+Getting a student loan is widely considered a necessary evil for students looking to finance an increasingly expensive college education.
 Unfortunately, many students are under-informed when it comes to loans and borrowing for school.
 Read below for some important facts about student loans and how the industry might be changing.

 Student Loan Facts

-Ah, the optimism of youth - according to a 2002 poll by U.S. PIRG, a Washington-based research group, most American college students expect to make $39,000 per year directly after graduation.
-But the real number is somewhat less thrilling: between $27,000 and $29,000.
-Add to this the 41 percent of students who graduate with more than $3,000 in credit card debt, and a picture begins to emerge of American college students who are unrealistic about debt and their future financial prospects.
+Add to this the large number of students who graduate with more than $3,000 in credit card debt, and a picture begins to emerge of American college students who are unrealistic about debt and their future financial prospects.

 5. The Government Is Getting Involved